paypal/paypal-checkout-components/docs/performance.md

     </script>
     ```

-2. Call `paypal.Button.render()` on the client-side render, user-action which triggers the button being displayed
+2. Call `paypal.Button.render()` on the client-side render, route-change, or user-action which triggers the button being displayed

    ```html
    <div id="paypal-button-container"></div>